DavidWells/davidwells.io-v1/content/snippets/2020-05-10-node-file-utilities.md

   - node
 ---

 Node introduced the `promisify` utilities in back in version 8.
-These utils are quite handy!

 Using `promisify` you can use the node.js file system utilities with `async/await` and `promises.`